-In Perth and Kinross, community groups have long been leading the way in providing opportunities for people to become involved in food growing.
-There are several well established allotment associations and community gardens in the area.
+In Perth and Kinross, there are already several well-established allotment societies and community groups who have been leading the way in providing opportunities for more people to become involved in food growing.
 Developing this strategy provides an opportunity to take stock of what has been achieved so far, identify problems and barriers and identify measures to improve the current situation.

 The Council is well-placed to support this aim by helping to identify land for additional growing spaces and explore other types of support that would encourage more people of all ages and abilities to get involved.
-However, we cannot do this on our own.
-Local groups, businesses and individuals - some of whom are already involved with food growing - can help us find solutions suitable for their town or neighbourhood.
+Alongside other policies and projects, this strategy will ensure that Perth and Kinross is on track to deliver the 'Good Food Nation' vision.

-This consultative draft provides an opportunity for you to comment, get involved and help develop a food growing strategy that addresses the key issues.
-Whether it is sharing your enthusiasm, knowledge or championing a new growing project, we believe that everyone has something to offer!
+This consultative draft provides an opportunity for you to comment, get involved and help develop a strategy that addresses the key issues.

-Initial stakeholder survey October 2019 Preparing consultation draft and identifying stakehoders
+Initial stakeholder survey October 2019

+Preparing consultation draft and identifying stakehoders